samirasilva/my-wowchemy-site/content/project/example/index.md

 ---
-title: Example Project
+title: 'Self-adaptive Testing in the Field: are we there yet?'
-summary: An example of using the in-built project page.
+summary: Proceedings of the 17th Symposium on Software Engineering for Adaptive and Self-Managing Systems (SEAMS 2022) .

-tags:
+#tags:
-- Deep Learning
+#- Deep Learning
 date: "2016-04-27T00:00:00Z"

 # Optional external URL for project (replaces project detail page).